dyhes/zulip/docs/production/postgresql.md

 postgres_password = xxxx
 ```

-Finally, you can stop your database on the Zulip server via:
+Finally, you can stop your database on the Aloha server via:

 ```bash
 sudo service postgresql stop